utkarshtiwari-24/online-fraud-detection/README.md

 ---

 Note: Please ensure that you provide the complete URL including the 'http' or 'https' substrings.
 Dataset Source for training the BERT model: https://data.mendeley.com/datasets/m7xtkx7g5m/1
+Third party open source libraries such as whois and openssl were used to collect website ssl and domain information.